Anand-Mohankumar/Home-Lab/README.md

-# Home Lab for Purple Teaming Activities
+# Home-Lab for Purple Teaming Activities

 Welcome to the Purple Teaming Home Lab Project!
 This initiative is designed to guide security enthusiasts, professionals, and learners in setting up a practical and effective purple teaming environment within the confines of their home lab.
 Purple teaming is a collaborative approach to security testing, bringing together both offensive (red team) and defensive (blue team) strategies to enhance overall cybersecurity resilience.